robotzero/nodeapp/README.md

 The deployment to AWS step is missing, as I do not own private AWS account and did not want to guess and hope for the best that it would work.

-The app is relying on ability to set TTL in dynamodb (not possible to simulate locally) that allows items to be automatically deleted from the database.
+The app is relying on ability to set TTL in dynamodb that allows items to be automatically deleted from the database.
 (https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html)

 The client app needs to ping v1/ping-stream endpoint every x seconds in order to inform the app that the stream is alive.